P1-Ro/nipg/README.md

    Only locations which have `{` followed by `#` will be included in index page.
    Text which follows after `#` server is description to given location (optional).

-### App customization
+### Output customization
-Apps generate index page from templates present in templates folder.
+Tool generates index page from templates present in templates folder.
 When modifying templates `{{links}}` tags needs to be present on place when you want to include generated links.

-When modyfying link template these self-explanatory tags needs to be present: `{{name}}, {{link}}, {{description}} `
+When modifying link template these self-explanatory tags needs to be present: `{{name}}, {{link}}, {{description}} `

 ## Usage
-With service started an enabled app watches `sites-available` folder and if there are any changes it creates new index.html page in `/var/www/html`.
+With service started an enabled tool watches `sites-available` folder and if there are any changes it creates new index.html page in `/var/www/html`.

 ## Preview
 ![Screenshot of web interface](https://github.com/P1-Ro/nipg/blob/master/preview.png)